ansep/PlannerTestTool/README.md

 Use the following command to run the planner with the SymBA\* 2 algorithm.
 Replace `<LOCAL_PDDL_FOLDER>` with the directory where the PDDL files are stored.

 `docker run --rm -v "<LOCAL_PDDL_FOLDER>:/pddl" ansep/symba2-64bit`

+### Running the planner with Complementary2 algorithm

+Use the following command to run the planner with the Complementary2 algorithm.
+Replace `<LOCAL_PDDL_FOLDER>` with the directory where the PDDL files are stored.

+`docker run --rm -v "<LOCAL_PDDL_FOLDER>:/pddl" ansep/complementary2`

+### Running the planner with Ragnarok algorithm

+Use the following command to run the planner with the Ragnarok algorithm.
+Replace `<LOCAL_PDDL_FOLDER>` with the directory where the PDDL files are stored.

+`docker run --rm -v "<LOCAL_PDDL_FOLDER>:/pddl" ansep/ragnarok`

 ## License